 Find yourself someone who knows Nottingham.
 Then get them to take you to the random little house clearance and bric-a-brac shops on the outskirts.
 I went to one of these on a cold December afternoon.
 And promptly nearly bankrupted myself on gorgeous nostalgic books, keys and household bits and pieces.
-I was prevented from buying another typewriter.
+As it happens, I was prevented from buying another typewriter.
 But only by the good sense of my companion.
 They pointed out that it physically wouldn’t fit in my ridiculously impractical car, and anyway I already owned two.

 Pfft.
 As if a girl can ever have too many typewriters.
 Anyway, what I did manage to bring home was this:

 The Typist’s Desk Book, by Drury and Pearce, was published by Pitman.
 It contains such gems as a fold-out London postal code map, several typing exercises and newspaper cuttings.
 And some typed and handwritten snippets from a long-ago reader.

 There’s no publication date.
 But clues to its age are numerous but varied.
-A quick Amazon search for the title yields 1936 and 1953 as possible publication dates.
-A newspaper clipping inside is dated March 8, 1953.
+Firstly, a quick Amazon search for the title yields 1936 and 1953 as possible publication dates.
+Inside is a newspaper clipping dated March 8, 1953.
 Printed in the back is an advertisement for the fourth edition of the Typewriting Dictionary, published in 1942.
-And the advert imploring readers to “insist on the new Oliver 20” would indicate the earlier date, as the model 20 typewriter was produced between 1935 and 1950.
+And the advert imploring readers to “insist on the new Oliver 20” would indicate the earlier date.
+This model 20 typewriter was produced between 1935 and 1950.